sjhuibregtse/sjhuibregtse.github.io/README.md

 # sjhuibregtse.github.io

-# Website for Hubrex Designs
-# Created and maintained by Sarah J. Huibregtse, Phd
+This website is for Hubrex Designs.
+Created and maintained by Sarah J. Huibregtse, Phd.